ozlemxates/Age-Calculator-app-Frontend-Mentor/README.md

 ### Continued development

 I made every effort to construct my code using the most optimal and effective solutions during the development phase of this project.
-However, in certain situations, I had to resort to unconventional approaches that may not be entirely logical but still manage to produce the desired results.
+However, in certain situations, I had to resort to unconventional approaches that may not be entirely logical but still manage to produce the desired results, partially.
 I intend to address these issues in the future and rectify them accordingly (hopefully).
 For example, using empty ``` <p></p> ``` tag might not be the best solution but I will fix it with a better solution later.

 ```html
 <div class="box">